djohansen112/djohansen112.github.io/_posts/2025-01-08-clean-code.md

  ...
 //500,000 lines of code later...
     speed = multiplyTwoNumbers(62, 15)
-{% endhighlight csharp %}
+{% endhighlight %}

 Even though we have technically written more code we have created specific verbs that simply state what will happen with this function.
 Readability is improved, modularity is improved.
-We can even extract these out to a class named Calculator to abstract the code away from a single file, and possibly open up even more re-usability across the entire codebase.
+We can even extract these out to a Calculator class to abstract the code away from a single file, and possibly open up even more re-usability across the entire codebase.
 In these examples, even though they are simple, we can imagine a more complex function that draws information from multiple systems to perform a task.
 We would be creating 4 functions that can be worked on independently or we could have a single mega-function that has 4 times as many lines, and if one thing goes wrong, we need to debug the entire function.
 Guess which one I'd choose!

 ### Don't Repeat Yourself (DRY)